Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 We're faithfully at suitable employment insofar as may be possible.

-Do not change your place of abode, move outside the jurisdiction of the court, so he's gonna be stuck in Georgia for a little bit unless his PO lets him.
+So he's going to be stuck in Georgia for a little bit unless his PO lets him.

-When directed in a direction uh discretion of the community supervision officer, submit evaluation testing relating to rehabilitation and participate in successfully complete rehabilitative programming, where a device capable of tracking locations by means including electronic surveillance or global positioning satellite, so he might have an ankle bracelet, and then nine, make restitution is ordered by the court.
+When directed under discretion of the community supervision officer, submit evaluation testing relating to rehabilitation and participate in successfully complete rehabilitative programming.

 Here are the special conditions here, guys.

-The defendant is advised that violation of any special condition of this disposition may subject the defendant to a revocation, which means revoke, and the court may require the defendant to serve up to the balance of the sentence in confinement.
+The defendant is advised that violation of any special condition of this disposition may subject the defendant to a revocation, which means revoke.

 And it's written here in red, so it's not mistaken.

-The parties agree that completion of the special condition enumerated in 3B below the suspended sentence will terminate by consent order.
+The parties agree that completion of the special condition enumerated in 3B below, the suspended sentence will terminate by consent order.

 A, if called by any party in this case, you will testify truthfully, but reserve your right to assert your Fifth Amendment privilege against self-incrimination, okay?

-And then agree to perform 500 hours of community service, complete at least 350, a substantial portion of which will require that you speak to young men and women about the hazards and immoral immorality of gangs and gang violence and the decay that it causes the community.
+And then agree to perform 500 hours of community service, complete at least 350, a substantial portion of which will require that you speak to young men and women about the hazards and immorality of gangs and gang violence and the decay that it causes the community.

 You agree that the community service location shall be determined by the office of the Fulton County District Attorney.